InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 </div>
 <br>

-In this tutorial, we will go to MLflow app to compare training results in different parameters.
-Also, the best training results can be registered to [PrimeHub Model Management]() and further deployed to be an onlice service in [PrimeHub Model Deployment]().
+In this tutorial, we will go to `MLflow` app to compare training results in different parameters.
+Also, the best training results can be registered to [PrimeHub Model Management](model-management) and further deployed to be an onlice service in [PrimeHub Model Deployment](model-deployment-feature).

 ## What we need?

-- Enable [Model Deployment](model-deployment-feature) in your group.
+- Enable `Model Deployment` in your group.
 ![](assets/primehub-end-to-end-tutorial-model-deployment.png)

 ## Model Management (Choose Best Model)

 With the `Submit Notebook as Job` feature, we can set multiple variable combinations to fine-tune our model.

-After all submitted jobs completed, we now select [Models](model-management) in PrimeHub UI and click `MLflow UI`.
+After all submitted jobs completed, we now go to `Models` page and click `MLflow UI`.
 ![](assets/tutorial_models_mlflow_ui.png)

 In the MLflow UI, switch to `Experiments` tab.